kangea/IST303-G4-GroupProject/README.md

 <h2>User Stories:</h2>

+<h3>1.
+Product Search - priority 20 - 6 days</h3>
 As a user, I can search for products.

-(1~2 weeks)
+<h3>2.
+Product Browsing - priority 20 - 12 days</h3>
 As a user, I can browse the websites for products.
 (1~2 weeks)

+<h3>3.
+User Account - priority 40 - 5 days</h3>
-As a user, I can login (~1 week)
+As a user, I can login and save user information.

+<h3>4.
+Monitor Product - priority 20 - 14 days</h3>
-As a user, I can save products to monitor. (~1 week)
+As a user, I can save products to monitor.

+<h3>5.
+Receive Notification - priority 20 - 5 days</h3>
 As a user, I will recieve notifications when a product restocks or a new product drops.

-(2~3 week)
+<h3>6.
+Catalog - priority 10 - 12 days</h3>
+As an admin, I can choose products for the site catalog.